Electrolytic Conservation Of Iron & Steel Artefacts

 The artefact needs to be prepared for treatment by using a file or similar to carefully remove just enough rust on one edge in order to expose a small area of metal, the bare minimum required for an electrical connection to be made using a crocodile clip.
 This is a destructive action but critical to the process with no alternative, so the site of the proposed metal exposure must be chosen carefully.

-This connection should be verified as sound, and I've found the best way to do this is to expose the smallest area of bare metal on a different part of the artefact so you can check that current can be passed between the two points, through the metal of the artefact.
-A solid connection is vital to the process, and this is an excellent way of confirming you have a good connection.
+A solid low-resistance connection to the artefact is vital to the process, so this connection should be verified as sound; the only way to confirm continuity with total certainty is to expose the smallest area of bare metal on a different part of the artefact and check that a reasonable current of perhaps a couple of amps can be passed between the two points without resistance, through the metal of the artefact.

 Note that if the artefact consists of more than one component, for example a gin trap, all of the separate components need to be electrically connected to the cathode.
 This is important; don't assume the components will be electrically linked just because they are touching each other.

-Suspend the artefact in the chosen position, make the electrical connection to it and verify that connection as just described; once the connection has been confirmed, be careful not to move the artefact or the connection to it at all from this point on as this could disturb that all-important electrical continuity.
+Suspend the artefact in the chosen position, make the electrical connection to it and verify that connection as described.
+Once the connection has been confirmed, be careful not to move the artefact or the connection to it from this point on as this could disturb that all-important electrical continuity; using very thin flexible wires helps to ensure no movement.

 Introducing The Electrolyte